 Blayth History, Family Crest & Coats of Arms

 The ancestors of the Blayth family lived among the Strathclyde-Briton people in the Scottish/English Borderlands.
-It is a name for a happy or cheerful person.
-Further research revealed that the name is derived from the Old English word blithe, which described a person exhibiting the aforementioned characteristics.
+It is a name for a happy or cheerful person having been derived from the Old English word blithe.

 Early Origins of the Blayth family